GauraoM/MongoDB-basics/Importing, Exporting, and Querying Data.md

 db.zips.find({"state": "NY", "city": "ALBANY"})# How many state==NY and city==ALBANY
 db.zips.find({"state": "NY", "city": "ALBANY"}).pretty() # Display in proper format

-#### Questions
+### Questions
-1. Which of the following documents is correct JSON?
+1.Which of the following documents is correct JSON?

 Ans:
 {"name" : "Devi", "age": 19, "major": "Computer Science"}

-2. Write BSON or JSON in the numbered blanks in the following sentences to make them true?
+2.Write BSON or JSON in the numbered blanks in the following sentences to make them true?

 Ans:
 MongoDB stores data in BSON and you can then view it in JSON.
 BSON is faster to parse and lighter to store than JSON.
 JSON Supports fewer type than BSON.

-3. Which of the following commands will add a collection that is stored in animals.json to an Atlas cluster?
+3.Which of the following commands will add a collection that is stored in animals.json to an Atlas cluster?

 Ans: mongoimport

-4. In the sample_training.trips collection a person with birth year 1961 took a trip that started at "Howard St & Centre St".
+4.In the sample_training.trips collection a person with birth year 1961 took a trip that started at "Howard St & Centre St".
 What was the end station name for that trip?

 Ans:
 db.trips.find({"birth year":1961,"start station name":"Howard St & Centre St" })

-5. Using the sample_training.inspections collection find out how many inspections were conducted on Feb 20 2015.
+5.Using the sample_training.inspections collection find out how many inspections were conducted on Feb 20 2015.

 Ans: